MSandro/skyislands/README.md

 Optionally you can also choose a lobby, but normally you would leave this as "--" in single player, meaning it will use the skyblock definition.

 ## Server
-To create a skyblock world for a server, change the "level-type" to "tatters" in server.properties.

 If you are just collaborating with friends, you can use the lobby as your skyblock.

-For a more public server, it is recommended to add a command block with a button to the lobby that runs the command "tatters home @p".
+For a more public server, it is recommended to add a command block with a button to the lobby that runs the command "skyislands home @p".
 <br> This will allow non-op users to create new islands and be teleported to them automatically.

-There is an example lobby skyblock in config/tatters/skyblock/example-lobby.json
+There is an example lobby skyblock in config/skyislands/skyblock/example-lobby.json

 ## Teams
 There is rudimentary support for teams.
 You first need to create your minecraft teams, e.g. "/team add teamName".

-Then you can use the command "tatters team @p teamName" in a command block (one per team) to have players create and move to their team's skyblock.
+Then you can use the command "skyislands team @p teamName" in a command block (one per team) to have players create and move to their team's skyblock.

 ## Config
-The configuration file tatters.json can be found at mod-pack-root/config/tatters/tatters.json
+The configuration file skyislands.json can be found at mod-pack-root/config/skyislands/skyislands.json

 * spacing - this is the size of the skyblock grid, default 1000
 * defaultY - this is the height of the bottom block of the skyblocks, default 80
-* skyblock - the name of the skyblock definition file to use in mod-pack-root/config/tatters/skyblocks, default is "default.json"
+* skyblock - the name of the skyblock definition file to use in mod-pack-root/config/skyislands/skyblocks, default is "default.json"
 * lobby - the skyblock definition for the lobby, no value means to use the normal skyblock

 ## Skyblocks

-The skyblock definition files in mod-pack-root/config/tatters/skyblocks allow you to define your own skyblocks.
+The skyblock definition files in mod-pack-root/config/skyislands/skyblocks allow you to define your own skyblocks.

-Tatters has some predefined skyblocks:
+Sky-Islands has some predefined skyblocks:
 * default.json - a skyblock that should be familiar to modded players
 * traditional.json - more like the original vanilla skyblock
 * example-lobby.json - a simple (and garish) lobby with a command block to generate islands for players